How to reduce pig cost of production

-Nutritional feed enzyme technologies, such as Allzyme® SSF, have been used for different applications that range from soy sauce to the enzymatic digestion of feedstuffs.
-Allzyme SSF’s unique enzyme complex promotes cost-efficiency by maximizing the diet’s potential at every stage of growth.
-Developed through solid state fermentation (SSF), Allzyme SSF’s multi-enzymatic solution works in synergy with the complete swine diet, optimizing nutrients — including amino acids, energy, calcium and phosphorus — while enhancing the use of raw materials (Figure 1).
+Enzyme technologies, such as Allzyme® Spectrum Swine, help pigs optimize the nutritional values in feed, allowing for improved dietary efficiency while supporting sustainable swine production.
+The unique combination of enzymes in Allzyme Spectrum Swine increases cost-efficiency by maximizing the diet’s potential at every growth stage.
+Developed through solid state fermentation (SSF), Allzyme Spectrum Swine produces a multi-enzyme solution that works in synergy with the complete pig diet, optimizing nutrients — including amino acids, calcium and phosphorus — while enhancing the use of raw materials (Figure 1).

 Figure 1: Solid state fermentation (SSF) process

-As a result, a complex enzyme matrix is produced.
-This matrix gives nutritionists a degree of flexibility in formulating diets and, in turn, the release of more nutrients for the pig, which leads to cost savings for the producer.
-Figure 2 shows an example of a finishing diet that utilized Alltech’s Allzyme SSF technology to improve digestibility and lower the cost per ton of feed.
+As a result, a complete dual action matrix is produced.
+This matrix gives nutritionists flexibility in formulating diets and, in turn, the release of more nutrients for the pig, which leads to cost savings for the producer.
+Figure 2 shows an example of a finishing diet that utilized Alltech’s enzyme technologies to improve digestibility and lower the cost per ton of feed.
 This example is representative of a typical diet in the eastern corn belt of the United States.

-Figure 2: Feed cost savings with Allzyme® SSF
+Figure 2: Feed cost savings with Alltech’s enzyme technologies

 2. Improving pig efficiency, starting with the sow

 In recent years, genetics has played a major role in improving sow efficiency by increasing the number of pigs produced per sow per year.
 As litter size increases, piglet birth weight decreases and litter variability increases.
 Low birth weight is a major predisposing factor for pre-weaning mortality (Figure 3), and lower weaning weights often result in slower growth and fatter carcasses.